-- Withholding Method

-- Hybrid Method

-- Vietnamese Accounting System (VAS) Method
+- Withholding Method (or also referred to as Direct Method by law) - Hybrid Method - Vietnamese Accounting System (VAS) Method (or also referred to as Declaration Method by law)

 Personal Income Tax (PIT)

 Foreign and Vietnamese employees working in Vietnam are subject to PIT.
 As a general rule, PIT is a liability of the employee but the obligation to temporarily withhold or pay the PIT may initially rest with the employer.
 Where employees are remunerated on a gross basis, the employer is liable to withhold PIT payable before making the income payment to the employees, and remit the tax withheld to the State.
 If the employer remunerates the employees on a net basis, the employer is liable to gross up the net income, calculate the applicable PIT and pay such PIT to the tax office.